arnoldt100/anansi/documentation/source/Classes/CommandLineArguments.cpp.rst

 Operators
 ---------

-.. function:: CommandLineArguments& operator=( const CommandLineArguments &other )
+.. function:: CommandLineArguments& operator=( CommandLineArguments const &other )

     The assignment operator.

-    :param CommandLineArguments other: The other object to be copied.
+    :param CommandLineArguments const & other: The other object to be copied.
     :return: Returns a copy of other.
     :rtype: CommandLineArguments

 --------